 Parents are welcome to come into school on a Friday morning for a ‘Family Friday Breakfast’ and chat with other parents and enjoy a tea or coffee for 25p donation.
 Parents are also welcome to enjoy a hot quality breakfast with their child for just £2.75 to include tea/coffee.
 This is currently very popular and it is fantastic to see so many families there.
 Please email school by Thursday morning to book a hot breakfast.

-Please see below the range of clubs that our school is offering for this term.
-Our clubs are very popular with around 60% of our children attending Science Club and Film Club this term.
-Mrs Hall, our P.E. coordinator consults with the children during the Sports Forum meetings to discuss which sports-based clubs they would like us to run.
+Please see below the range of curriculum clubs that our school is offering for this term.
+Our clubs are very popular with around 40% of our children attending Sports Club and Film Club this term.
+Mrs Hall, our P.E. coordinator, consults with the children during the Sports Forum meetings to discuss which sports-based clubs they would like us to run.
 Here are the choices for this term.

 School Health Service information